Hedgeturd/SU-Font-Tool/README.md

 You can also simply drag and drop supported file formats onto the executable.

 ## To Do
-- (Ongoing) Update Translation JSONs for new system
+- (Stopped) ~~Update Translation JSONs for new system~~
+- Update JSON Table System with new Converse IDs
 - (Try) Add DDS Support

 ## Thanks